snaplet/netlify-preview-database-plugin/README.md

 ### 3. Set environment variables

 - In the [Dashboard](https://app.netlify.com/).
 Navigate to your site then `Site settings` > `Environment Variables`.
 Select `Specific scopes` and pick the `Build` option.

+> Note: To enable deploy contexts for environment variables in the Netlify Dashboard.
+Navigate to `Netlify Labs` > `Scopes and Deploy Contexts for Environment Variables` and click the enable button.

 - [Using build environments](https://docs.netlify.com/configure-builds/file-based-configuration/#deploy-contexts), you can define them in your project.

 ```toml